Teachers

 Anna-Maaria Oramo

-Anna-Maaria Oramo is an internationally performing harpsichordist and singer, a versatile freelance early music artist.
-As a harpsichordist, Anna-Maaria has performed all over the world since 2003, both as a soloist and as a member of Helsinki Baroque Orchestra, Finnish Baroque Orchestra, Orfeo 55 and Ensemble Matheus.
-She has participated in several internationally award-winning recordings, also as a soloist (e.g. Diapason d’Or 2020), including the recording of Antonio Soler’s harpsichord sonatas for Alba Records (2011).
-Anna-Maaria has also collaborated as a harpsichordist with dozens of orchestras and chamber ensembles at home and abroad.
-She also plays the medieval harpsichord and has taken part in several tours in Europe and at home with the medieval ensemble Amor Céu, among others.
-As a music director, Anna-Maaria has made rapid strides in recent years as leader of Joensuu City Orchestra, Finnish Baroque Orchestra and Espoo Baroque Orchestra.
+Anna-Maaria Oramo is an internationally performing harpsichordist and singer, vocal pedagogue, music director, and Doctor of Music.
+As a harpsichordist, Anna-Maaria has performed extensively since 2003, both as a soloist and as a member of the Helsinki Baroque Orchestra, the Finnish Baroque Orchestra, Orfeo 55, and Ensemble Matheus.
+She has participated in several internationally acclaimed recordings, including as a soloist (e.g., Diapason d’Or 2020), and notably in the recording of Antonio Soler’s harpsichord sonatas for Alba Records (2011).
+Anna-Maaria has also collaborated as a harpsichordist with dozens of orchestras and chamber ensembles in Finland and abroad.
+She is the only player of the medieval harpsichord in Finland and leads the medieval ensemble Amor Céu.

-Anna-Maaria is also a dedicated pedagogue.
-She has taught harpsichord and continuo at Yrkehögskolan Novia, for almost 10 years as a harpsichord accompanist at Sibelius Academy and at several master classes over the years.
-Oramo also teaches singing, conducts choirs and directs baroque ensembles at a Senior Baroque Workshop.
-As nothing is enough to satisfy Anna-Maaria’s thirst to study and perform early music, she also invests in studies in vocal pedagogy and music conducting to further deepen her insight.
-Oramo has been awarded several long-term artist grants to nurture her musical dreams.
-Anna-Maaria holds a doctorate in music, specialising in French harpsichord music and its vocal influences.
+Anna-Maaria is also a dedicated teacher.
+She has taught harpsichord and continuo at Yrkehögskolan Novia, among other places.
+She has worked as a harpsichord accompanist at the Sibelius Academy for almost 10 years and has taught at several master classes over the years.
+In addition, she regularly teaches singing, conducts a choir, and directs baroque ensembles at the Senior Baroque Workshop.
+Anna-Maaria has been awarded several long-term artist grants to further her musical dreams.

 Näytä lisää Näytä vähemmän